The abstract to Brian Riedl’s Heritage Foundation paper, ‘Why Government Spending Does Not Stimulate Economic Growth: Answering the Critics‘ reads:

 For example, many lawmakers claim that every $1 billion in highway stimulus can create 47,576 new construction jobs.
 But Congress must first borrow that $1 billion from the private economy, which will then lose at least as many jobs.
 Highway spending simply transfers jobs and income from one part of the economy to another.
 As Heritage Foundation economist Ronald Utt has explained, “The only way that $1 billion of new highway spending can create 47,576 new jobs is if the $1 billion appears out of nowhere as if it were manna from heaven.”
 This statement has been confirmed by the Department of Transportation and the General Accounting Office (since renamed the Government Accountability Office), yet lawmakers continue to base policy on this economic fallacy.

 Second, the claim that “[h]ighway spending simply transfers jobs and income from one part of the economy to another” is untrue if there are idle resources and the economy is operating below the full-employment level.
-The government’s decision to put some idle resources to work in no way prevents the non-government sector from putting other idle resources to work, because the non-government purchasing power embodied in M has remained unaffected by the combined effects of the deficit expenditure and non-government bond purchases, and in fact non-government net financial assets have increased.
+The government’s decision to put some idle resources to work in no way prevents non-government from putting other idle resources to work.
+To the contrary, non-government now has more spending capacity than before, thanks to the positive impact of government net spending on its financial wealth.

 To see the falsity of Riedl’s claim, imagine (purely as a thought experiment) that there was no money, just real resources.
-Currently, a lot of these resources are idle.
-If the government chooses to make use of some but not all of these resources, clearly there are still resources left over that can be put to use by the non-government sector.
-Fiat money does not change this aspect of the problem one iota.
-If the government uses its fiat money to activate some but not all idle resources, it in no way prevents the private sector from using its fiat money (which has fallen like “manna from heaven” courtesy of the government) to put the remaining idle resources to work.
-Again, the government action has left M unaffected and increased non-government net financial assets, and so in no way inhibits non-government purchasing power or its capacity to employ idle resources.
+Currently, a lot of resources are idle.
+If the government chooses to make use of some but not all idle resources, clearly there will still be idle resources left over that can be put to use within the non-government sector.
+Operation of a currency does not change this aspect of the problem one iota.
+If government uses its currency to activate some but not all idle resources, it in no way prevents non-government from utilizing the remaining idle resources.
+Again, the government’s net spending has left M either undiminished or enhanced and increased net financial assets held by non-government.
+In no way does this inhibit non-government’s command over resources.

 First, if money is not going to be printed, it has to come from somewhere.
 If the government borrows a dollar from you, that is a dollar that you do not spend, or that you do not lend to a company to spend on new investment.
 Every dollar of increased government spending must correspond to one less dollar of private spending.
 Jobs created by stimulus spending are offset by jobs lost from the decline in private spending.
 We can build roads instead of factories, but fiscal stimulus can’t help us to build more of both.
 This form of “crowding out” is just accounting, and doesn’t rest on any perceptions or behavioral assumptions.

-The remainder of the first paragraph quoted from Cochrane is inapplicable unless there is full employment.
-Whenever the economy is operating below full employment, it is possible to produce more roads and more factories.
-Cochrane may as well say that if the non-government sector builds roads, it can’t also build factories, even if the building of roads still leaves idle resources available for building factories.
+Since government spending always creates government money, the remainder of the passage is incorrect whenever the economy is operating below full employment.
+Whenever this is so, it is possible to produce more roads and more factories.
+Cochrane may as well say that if the private sector builds roads, it can’t also build factories, even if the building of roads still leaves idle resources available for building factories.
 For this reason, it is ironic that Cochrane’s very next paragraph commences with “investment is ‘spending’ every bit as much as consumption”.
 Of course it is.
 And government expenditure is spending every bit as much as private investment and consumption.

 Keynesian fiscal stimulus advocates want money spent on consumption, not saved.
 They evaluate past stimulus programs by whether people who got stimulus money spent it on consumption goods rather than save it.
 But the economy overall does not care if you buy a car, or if you lend money to a company that buys a forklift.

-The argument is invalid and is partly what the capital debates were about.
-First, it is invalid and a fallacy of composition to suppose an inverse, monotonic relation between the real general rate of interest and aggregate private investment.
-Say’s Law does not hold, in the long run or otherwise.
-Second, it is invalid to suppose that a reduction in real wages will translate into an increase in aggregate employment.
-This is also a fallacy of composition, and was another casualty of the capital debates, and also a casualty of other aggregation problems uncovered later by neoclassical economists themselves.
+There is no legitimate basis for this line of reasoning and is partly what the capital debates were about.
+First, it is a fallacy of composition to suppose an inverse, monotonic relation between the real rate of interest and aggregate private investment.
+Paul Samuelson, probably the leading neoclassical economist of the twentieth century and a chief participant in the debate, explicitly acknowledged this point in his famous ‘summing up’.
+An implication that directly follows is that, until established otherwise, Say’s Law cannot be said to hold, in the long run or otherwise.
+Second, it is invalid to suppose, in general, that a reduction in real wages will translate into higher aggregate employment.
+This, too, is a fallacy of composition, and another casualty of the capital debates.
+It is also a casualty of aggregation problems uncovered later by neoclassical general equilibrium theorists.

 Government spending can affect long-term economic growth, both up and down.
 Economic growth is based on the growth of labor productivity and labor supply, which can be affected by how governments directly and indirectly influence the use of an economy’s resources.
 However, increasing the economy’s productivity rate–which often requires the application of new technology and resources– can take many years or even decades to materialize.
 It is not short-term stimulus.

-The claim here is that growth is supply determined.
-Actions that increase potential output will automatically induce the full utilization of this higher potential output.
+The implicit claim in this passage is that growth is supply determined.
+There is an assumption that actions which increase potential output will automatically induce the full utilization of this higher potential output.
 It is the same argument as is used to claim an automatic tendency to full employment, and depends on discredited notions such as a well-behaved demand function for aggregate ‘capital’ and conformity to Say’s Law.